Visit edmnvotes.org for worksite leader resources, social media shareables and much more.

 Nothing is as powerful as your own experience -- sharing the good, the bad and the ugly when it comes to student debt.

 Details about Education Minnesota's Educator Policy Innovation Center.

 Read what our Educator Policy Innovation Center has been working on.

 Get the training and resources you need for effective union leadership -- all in one place!

-ATTENTION: All in-person Education Minnesota professional development is canceled through March 2021 due to COVID-19.
-Please view our new online PD booklet below.
+ATTENTION: All in-person Education Minnesota professional development is canceled until further notice due to COVID-19.
+Please view our online PD booklet below.

 Become an advocate for members and help strengthen your local union by attending one of our core trainings, open to active Education Minnesota members only.

 This professional development program helps locals identify and prepare new and potential union leaders.

 Resources for local presidents, treasurers, membership chairs and more.
 View them in the members-only section.

 ALCs can be a powerful way to mobilize fellow union workers to support political, organizing and issue-oriented campaigns in your community.